 This article compares Activity models of the Unified Modeling Language, version 2 (UML 2) [U2 Partners 2003], to a popular systems engineering (SE) flow diagram, the Enhanced Functional Flow Block Diagram (EFFBD) [Long 2002], and to the requirements for a systems engineering extension for UML (UML-SE) [SE-DSIG 2003a].
 Issues are identified in applying UML 2 Activities to EFFBD and to satisfying UML-SE requirements.
 Solutions are suggested to these issues that can be used to translate between the languages and to develop standards such as revisions to UML 2 or extensions in UML-SE.

-Citation: Journal of The International Council on Systems Engineering
+Citation: Systems Engineering

 Pub Type: Journals